apache/arrow/docs/source/java/flight.rst

         // Override methods or use NoOpFlightProducer for only methods needed }

-Each RPC method always takes a `CallStatus` for common parameters.
-To indicate failure, raise an exception.
+Each RPC method always takes a ``CallContext`` for common parameters.
+To indicate failure, pass an exception to the "listener" if present, or else raise an exception.

 .. code-block:: Java